SilentCicero/MultiSignatureWallet/eips/EIP_sloadext.md

 ## Caveats

 *a) Conceptual Changes*: `private` or `internal` Solidity variables would effectively be publicly accessible by other contracts.
 In response: considering this is a public blockchain and all storage and code is public, I see no issue with this expanded functionality.
-This would affect things like Oracles, which currently leverage shielded storage behind private or internal storage.
+This would affect contracts such as Oracles, which currently leverage shielded storage behind private or internal storage.
 This however, is not a good business model at the very least, as anyone could simply view the data on-chain (as it's a "public" blockchain) and relay it on their own separate contract.
-If `sloadext` where to be allowed, we would need to inform developers that private variables can be accessed, but only through a very specific low-level call.
+If `sloadext` where to be allowed, developers would need to be informed that private variables can be accessed, but only through a very specific low-level call.

 *b) Node Development Cost*: additional development and testing overhead at the node level (i.e. this is more work for the Node developers).
 In response: I would say this provides a potential new set of interesting design patterns which higher level languages such as Solidity and Vyper could leverage in many different gas-saving ways, and that Node developers have already made possible this functionality to the API node level, and would simply have to expose it at the lower EVM level.